Emergency Fund: how a few thousand dollars can save your life

-An emergency fund is money saved for any unexpected expenses.
+Let’s start with the basics.
+An emergency fund is money you’ve saved to cover any unexpected expenses.
 The actual amount varies from person to person — but it should contain enough money for three to six months of living expenses.

 More importantly, though, it gives you the peace of mind knowing you have a hedge against the worst financial disasters AND allows you to be more aggressive in other areas of your life (e.g., investing, starting a side hustle).

 There are two situations where you’ll be glad you have that emergency fund:

 Let’s walk through each to see what they might look like.